spinnaker-hackathon/gardening/training.md

 # Training @ Spinnaker Gardening Days

 Leverage training resources from past and present Gardening Days to uplevel your Spinnaker skills and get up to speed to contribute.
+Live trainings are recorded for your convenience.

 ## July Training Offerings